pudly/schmopera-hugo/content/articles/a-lopsided-bloody-doublebill-at-hackney-empire.md

 date = "2017-09-20T20:37:00-04:00"
 lastmod = "2017-09-20T21:36:00-04:00"
 publishDate = "2017-09-20T21:33:00-04:00"
-slug = "a-lopsided-bloody-doublebill-at-hackney-empire"
-title = "A lopsided &amp; bloody double-bill at Hackney Empire"
+short_description = "The second piece of the programme was Bartók's staggering Bluebeard's Castle.
+Bluebeard's lush mystery couldn't have provided a stronger contrast to tense grey world of Senza Sangue.
+This production too began with a bare stage, but through the brilliant lighting design of Philippe Grosperrin, each of Bluebeard's seven forbidden rooms came to light." slug = "a-lopsided-bloody-doublebill-at-hackney-empire" title = "A lopsided &amp; bloody double-bill at Hackney Empire"
 +++